Molisha-agarwal/SQL-project/README.md

 # SQL-project
-SQL End to End project on the online book store
+SQL End to End project on the online book store using the table books,customers and the orders